-The joint reconstruction service is focused on the inpatient and outpatient care of the patient with degenerative disease of the hips and/or knees.
-The rotation takes place at CMH and residents participate in this rotation in their PGY2, PGY4 and PGY5 years.
-As a PGY4, there will be an emphasis on transitioning from the knowledge accrued from the previous reconstruction rotation and building upon its foundations.
+The joint reconstruction/sports service is focused on the inpatient and outpatient care of the patient with degenerative disease of the hips and/or knees and to expose residents to the clinical evaluation and surgical care of the sports patient from adolescence into adulthood.
+The reconstruction rotation takes place at CMH and residents participate in this rotation in their PGY3, PGY4, and PGY5 years and the sports rotation takes place in their PGY2, PGY4, and PGY5 years.
+As a PGY4, the emphasis is on transitioning from the knowledge accrued from the previous reconstruction rotation and building upon its foundations.
+This is facilitated by a mentorship block with the Program Director, which allows for further guided progression in autonomy.

-The resident's primary role will be to perform major and minor operations in the capacity of primary surgeon under the supervision of the teaching attending physician for simple and complex primary joints.
+The resident's primary role will be to perform major and minor operations in the capacity of assistant or primary surgeon under the supervision of the teaching attending physician for simple and complex primary joints.
 The PGY4 will become proficient in templating cases as well as mature in their understanding of implant design and choice.
 Furthermore, they will participate in the initial evaluation, perioperative care, and nonoperative management of degenerative joint disease of the hips and knees along with management of complications seen in the post-arthroplasty patient.
+They will also participate in the initial evaluation, perioperative care and nonoperative management of orthopaedic sports injuries and diseases, including those of the shoulder, elbow, hip, knee, and ankle.
 Resident clinical and operative responsibilities are as follows:

-I. The PGY4 is expected to function in a more autonomous fashion in clinics while still being supervised and be able to perform common and complex reconstruction surgeries with minimal to moderate intervention or guidance.
+- I. The PGY4 is expected to function in a more autonomous fashion in clinics while still being supervised and be able to perform common and complex reconstruction surgeries with minimal to moderate intervention or guidance.
 This expectation includes the management of complex surgical complications and coordination of the surgical team.
 The PGY4 will contribute to the education of junior residents on service as well, providing support and feedback.
 Through the rotation, the PGY4 resident will continue to develop leadership skills and practice autonomy consistent with a junior attending while under continued supervision and guidance.
 There will be emphasis on pre-operative optimization as well as becoming proficient at templating for cases.
-The Resident will develop guidelines for treating with intra and post-operative complications.
+The resident will develop guidelines for treating with intra and post-operative complications. - II.
+The sports experience for the PGY4 resident will be focused on developing skills and knowledge to manage the athletic patient pre- and postoperatively, along with developing acumen in evaluating and consulting on the orthopaedic patient with common shoulder, elbow, hip and knee complaints.
+In the outpatient setting, the PGY4 is expected to formulate evidence-based treatment plans with attending guidance and gain experience in the nonoperative management of certain orthopaedic diseases and injuries.
+The PGY4 operating room experience will focus on OR setup, arthroscopic portal placement, basic arthroscopy techniques, suture management, closures, and postoperative immobilization application.
+Finally, the resident will understand the appropriate use of inpatient and outpatient rehabilitation services.